wp-plugins/wp-email-template/readme.txt

 = The Pro Version Upgrade =

 * Wow your web clients and customers with an email template that perfectly matches the site design.
+* Ability to only apply to emails that you want the template to apply to instead of all.
 * We use it on every site we do and it just blows the client away.
 * Best thing of all it takes just minutes to do.
 * Our clients love tweaking the design with the point and click settings.